-Living With Heart Failure: A Practical Guide
+Living with Heart Failure: A Practical Guide

 Being told you have heart failure is frightening.
 The name itself sounds terminal, which is misleading.
 Heart failure means your heart is not pumping as efficiently as it should.
 It does not mean your heart has stopped or is about to.
 Many people live well with heart failure for years, but it does require you to make changes and stay on top of things.